Dear England

 Gunnar Cauthery

-For the National: Dear England (also in the West End), Another World: Losing Our Children to Islamic State, The Suicide, This House and The White Guard
+For the National Theatre: Dear England (2025, 2023 and in the West End), Another World: Losing Our Children to Islamic State, The Suicide, This House and The White Guard

 Will Harrison-Wallace

-For the National: Dear England (also in the West End) and The Lehman Trilogy (also in the West End and Park Avenue Armory, New York)
+For the National Theatre: Dear England (2025, 2023 and in the West End) and The Lehman Trilogy (also in the West End and Park Avenue Armory, New York)

 John Hodgkinson